 We recognise that public rights of way and walking and cycling trails in Devon provide an opportunity for people to take exercise and get some fresh air in these difficult times.
 These paths should not be blocked or obstructed.
-Instead, you can download our official advisory poster and place it at the entrance to the path, if you are concerned about the behaviour of the users.
+Instead, you can download our advisory poster and place it at the entrance to the path, if you are concerned about the behaviour of the users.

 Please adhere to the current Government advice on exercising outdoors.
-You can leave your home to exercise and spend time outdoors for recreation, however this should be limited to once per day.
 See most recent Government guidance on access to green spaces for further information about what you can and cannot do when exercising and spending time outdoors.

 Where rights of way pass close to or through residential or agricultural properties, it is important that the Government advice regarding social distancing and hand washing is adhered to.
 Please also see additional Natural England advice on use of public rights of way, including advice for affected landowners.

 If there is a problem with people gathering on rights of way or walking and cycling trails, then the Police should be informed.
 They have the power to disperse any groups behaving in such a way.